 Class Dojo will continue to be used as a whole-school program at Lake Heights.
 In 5/6, Class Dojo will be used to give points to students demonstrating our school values of care, respect and safety.
 As an additional incentive for students to be working hard to receive points, 5/6 will create a Class Dojo shopping list where they are able to purchase rewards such as helping in a buddy class, sitting at the teacher desk or sitting next to a friend for a day, using their points they have earned.
 Class Dojo also provides a platform to receive reminders or get in touch with teachers, which is great for parents who can’t make it into the classroom as regularly.
 In Year 5/6, we welcome parental involvement and feedback.

 We will be continuing with the Crunch&Sip program currently operating in the school and students are encouraged to bring fruit or vegetables and water to enjoy during the morning session.

 Lake Heights Public School is focusing on being sun safe this year.
 We will be monitoring the UV on a regular basis and learning what this means for when we are outdoors.
 Students must have a school hat to wear during playtime and sport otherwise students will have to sit in he shade.

-Students are welcome to bring their own technology to school as well, including phones and tablets, however phones must be placed in the classroom and students are not to use them during school hours.
-They are also able to bring a set of headphones for themselves to use on their device.
+Students are welcome to bring their own technology to school as well.
 Whilst technology is the responsibility of the students, all classrooms are equipped with surveillance cameras, offering a level of security.

-Students in Years 5 and 6 will need blue or black pens, lead pencils, a ruler, a glue stick.
+Students in Years 5 and 6 will need blue and red pens, pencils, a ruler, a glue stick.
 Students are more then welcome to bring additional stationery items to class, like coloured pencils, textas, highlighters, whiteboard markers etc.